KenjaminButton/aws-flirt-deck/BluePrint.md

 ---

-# DAY 25.5: Enhanced CloudWatch Dashboard (Optional)
+# DAY 25.5: Enhanced CloudWatch Dashboard

 ## Overview
 Add more monitoring widgets to get complete visibility into your application's health.